JamieScanlon/SwiftAgentKit/Sources/SwiftAgentKitMCP/README.md

 - Tool registration with different parameter types
 - Environment variable access
 - Server startup and lifecycle management

+### Message Filtering Example

+See `Examples/MCPExample/message_filtering_example.swift` for an example that demonstrates:

+- MCP client creation with message filtering
+- How message filtering prevents log interference
+- Different filtering configurations
+- Benefits of the filtering solution

 ## Integration with Existing MCP Clients